TheNathannator/RB4InstrumentMapper/README.md

 ### Mapping your controls in Clone Hero

+*Guitar Hero Live guitars paired with the GHL Xbox One dongle should have the correct mappings by default.
+If the strum bar or the lower frets don't register during songs, RB4InstrumentMapper may not be working correctly, remapping your controls will not fix this.*

 Now that the program is running, map your controls for each instrument in Clone Hero:

 1. Press Space on the main menu.